uxora-com/xpenology-docker/README.md

 * DISK_PATH: (Default "/xpy/diskvm") Directory path where disk image (and bootloader) will be stored

-* BOOTLOADER_URL: (Default "") URL web link of the bootloader (ie. "http://host/path/bootloader.img")
+* BOOTLOADER_URL: (Default "") URL web link of the bootloader (i.e. "http://host/path/bootloader.img")
 	* It can be raw, zip, gzip or tgz file.
 	* If "bootloader.img" file already exists in DISK_PATH, then it skips BOOTLOADER_URL download.
 	* If using docker option: `-v /path/myfile:/bootloader` , then it skips BOOTLOADER_URL download.